adamsjoe/lumiradx_tech_test/README.md

 This is a classic bug vs feature argument, however I come down on the side of raising this as a **bug**

+## Improvements (for the tests)##

+At present, the base url for the tests is the same (http://localhost:8888/api/) - this really should be set as a global variable which would me the tests easily portable.